 When requesting our webpages, the user is notified of this type of data collection.
 You may of course object to data being collected by the central server.
 For this purpose, enable the “Do Not Track” setting in your browser.
 As long as this setting is enabled, our server will not store any data concerning you whatsoever.
 Note: the Do Not Track instruction usually only applies for the device and the browser in which you enabled the setting.
 If you use several devices/browsers, then you must enable the Do Not Track function separately for each one.

 Your personal data will only be transmitted to state institutions and authorities when required by legislation or for the purpose of prosecution for attacks on our network infrastructure.
 Data will not be disclosed to third parties for any other purpose.

 When you subscribe to one of our newsletters, you will be asked to provide your email.
 We use the email you provide on the subscription form to send you the newsletter and provide updates on our activities.
 Depending on which newsletter you wish to subscribe to, we may use an external service provider in order to collect, store and process your data for this purpose.
 You will be told at the time of subscribing if this is the case.
 In order to ensure the protection of your data, we work with service providers offering full GDPR compliance.
 An overview of newsletters is given below:

-We currently work with the following external service provider(s) for the purpose of sending the ICMI Newsletter:
+We currently work with the following external service provider(s) for the purpose of sending IMU News and the ICMI Newsletter: